Research at CMU During the COVID-19 Pandemic

-All approved projects/facilities will be required to provide a regular report (initially weekly) on plan execution and compliance issues.
+All approved projects/facilities are required to provide a weekly report on plan execution and compliance issues.
 Details related to structure and content of weekly reports will be provided to plan owners once the plan submission review and approval process is complete.

 Human subjects considerations

 As part of pandemic safety and preparedness planning human subjects researchers must review and follow the following guidance documents:

 - Pandemic Safety and Preparedness Guidelines for On-Site Human Subject Research (.pdf) REVISED 11/20/20

 - COVID-19 Screening Process and Questions for Participants in On-Site Research Studies (.pdf) REVISED 11/20/20

 - COVID-19 Related Information for Participants in On-Site Research (.pdf)

 In addition, research plans require that human subjects researchers provide details about the frequency of studies, the typical pool of subject participants, the processes that will be put in place for administering screening as well as the process with which researchers will meet and guide participants across campus to the study location.

 Human subjects researchers continuing to do studies remotely are advised to review the following guidance documents: